menandmice/micetro_docs/guides/implementation/mfa_okta.rst

    5. Set Grant type to **Authorization Code** (default).

-   6. For Sign-in redirect URIs, enter: **https://micetro-central-fqdn/mmws/auth_cb/okta**
+   6. For Sign-in redirect URIs, enter: **http://micetro-central-fqdn/mmws/auth_cb/okta**

-   7. For Sign-out redirect URIs, use: **https://micetro-central-fqdn/**
+   7. For Sign-out redirect URIs, use: **http://micetro-central-fqdn/**

 Okta Authorization Server
     When configuring Okta, setting the `server_id` to **default** means that the Default Custom Authorization Server provided by Okta is used.
 Otherwise, the value should be the name of the Custom Authorization server that has been set up at Okta.
-If the Org Authorization Server is preferred, the `server_id` can be skipped or left empty.
+If the Org Authorization Server is preferred, the `server_id` needs to be skipped or left empty.

 Group authorization
     Both new identity solutions can be used in conjunction with group authorization models in Micetro.

     Group membership synchronization operates by matching group names.
 Users are automatically added to groups within Micetro that correspond to groups listed by Okta, including both Active Directory (AD) and internal groups (excluding Built-in groups).
 Conversely, users are removed from groups within Micetro if their names do not match those listed by Okta.
-If Okta does not list any groups, the user's group membership remains unchanged.
+If Okta does not provide any groups, the user's group membership remains unchanged.

 .. note::
   Okta offers options to filter and transform the provided groups during the application setup process.